tonethar/IGME-330-Master/notes/HW-cage-clicker-4.md

     - *"Militant Underachiever"* - completed every level with a negative score

 4. **Change the goal of the game:**

-Could you use this basic mechanic, but create a different kind of game?
+*Could you use this basic mechanic, but create a different kind of game?*

-- a Math game where an answer is displayed, and the player has to click on all the correct equations
+- a math game where an answer is displayed, and the player has to click on all the correct equations
 - a trivia style game - "You Don't Know Jack"-ish